mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 - Gen1 is a separate service for hierarchical data storage for analytical data lakes that allows you to work with struct, semi-struct & unstruct data in files
 - Gen2 is integrated into azure storage -> now can use blob storage and cost control policies of storage tiers and hierarchical file system capabilities
 - Hadoop, Azure DB, Synapse analytics can mount a distr file system in Az Data Lake Store Gen2 and use it to process huge volumes of data
-- to create it, you MUST enable **Hierarchical Namespace** option of azure storage account either upon creation, or "upgrading" the storage account
+- to create it, you MUST enable **Hierarchical Namespace** option & create a blob container in the azure storage account either upon creation, or "upgrading" the storage account
     - upgrading/altering a storage account to support hierarchical namespace is NOT reversible, once done, you are stuck with it
     - from [hierarchical namespace](https://learn.microsoft.com/en-us/azure/storage/blobs/data-lake-storage-namespace): appears to enable file system setup of directories UNDER a container - unlike standard blob storage